Listen closely…Because I’m about to open up my bag of life insurance savings tricks and share the best I’ve got.

 Most life insurance policies do NOT “replace your income” if you die.

 LIMRA says income replacement is one of the *key reasons most people buy life insurance.

-Most people are overpaying for coverage that pays out as a single lump sum death benefit, when they could be saving 10-30% by getting a policy that does what they actually want it to do.
+It gets worse, most people are overpaying for coverage that pays out as a single lump sum death benefit when they could be saving 10-30% by getting a policy that does what they actually want it to do.

 Provide income to their family.

 While most policies provide a one-time lump sum payment to your beneficiaries, at Huntley Wealth, we use the Pennies from Heaven Strategy to provide them with a consistent income stream over a period of time such as 5, 10, or 20 years.

 In a traditional policy, your beneficiaries don’t have the option to get their life insurance money paid out to them monthly or yearly.